-Table 1 below shows that in FY 2018, nationally, the LIHEAP exceeded its target scores for assisting income eligible households with at least one elderly member (60 years old and over) and its target scores for assisting income eligible households with at least one young child (5 years old or younger).
+Table 1 below shows that in FY 2019, nationally, the LIHEAP exceeded its target scores for assisting income-eligible households with at least one older-adult member (60 years old and over) and its target scores for assisting income-eligible households with at least one young child (5 years old or younger).

 Table 1.
-LIHEAP recipiency targeting performance measures for FY 2018
+LIHEAP Recipiency Targeting Performance Measures for FY 2019

-Performance measurement statistic Target Result Increase the recipiency targeting index score for LIHEAP recipient households having at least one elderly member 82 85 Increase the recipiency targeting index score for LIHEAP recipient households having at least one young child 110 111
+Performance Measurement Statistic Target Result Increase the recipiency targeting index score for LIHEAP-beneficiary households having at least one older-adult member 85 86 Increase the recipiency targeting index score for LIHEAP-beneficiary households having at least one young child 111 115

-Beginning in FY 2016, HHS required state grantees and the District of Columbia to collect and report data for four new developmental performance measures designed to measure LIHEAP impacts.
+Beginning in FY 2016, HHS required state grant recipients and the District of Columbia to collect and report data for four new developmental performance measures designed to measure LIHEAP impacts.
 HHS has not defined annual targets for the four new performance measures as they are considered developmental.
-Table 2 below shows the results for the burden targeting index and the burden reduction targeting index for FY 2018 for all states with usable data.
-The benefit targeting index score for FY 2018 was 117, indicating that LIHEAP provided 17 percent higher benefits to those households with the highest energy burden compared to average recipient households.
-The burden reduction targeting index score for FY 2018 based on all states with usable data was 87, indicating that LIHEAP paid about 13 percent less of the energy bill for households with the highest energy burden compared to average recipient households.
+Table 2 below shows the results for the burden-targeting index and the burden-reduction targeting index for FY 2019 for all states with usable data.
+The benefit-targeting index score for FY 2019 was 120, indicating that LIHEAP provided 20 percent higher benefits to those households with the highest energy-burden compared to average beneficiary households.
+The burden-reduction targeting index score for FY 2019 based on all states with usable data was 90, indicating that LIHEAP paid about 10 percent less of the energy bill for households with the highest energy-burden compared to average-beneficiary households.

-LIHEAP Energy Burden Evaluation Study, July 2005, Report prepared by APPRISE Incorporated under PSC Order No. 043Y00471301D. http://www.acf.hhs.gov/sites/default/files/ocs/study\july\05.doc
+LIHEAP Energy Burden Evaluation Study, July 2005, Report prepared by APPRISE Incorporated under PSC Order No. 043Y00471301D.

-&lt;sup>2 LIHEAP Targeting Performance Measurement Statistics: GPRA Validation of Estimation Procedures, September 2004, prepared by APPRISE Incorporated under PSC Order No. 043Y00471301D. http://www.acf.hhs.gov/sites/default/files/ocs/gpra\validation\report\final.pdf
+&lt;sup>2 LIHEAP Targeting Performance Measurement Statistics: GPRA Validation of Estimation Procedures, September 2004, prepared by APPRISE Incorporated under PSC Order No. 043Y00471301D.